 Your pediatrician may suggest a formula, or it may be given to you at the hospital.
 Unless you've talked to your pediatrician about any milk-based allergies or soy-based allergies that you or an older sibling might have, it will be a milk-based formula.

 How do you know if you should change formulas?

 If your baby has a rash or you see blood or mucus in your baby's diaper, tell your pediatrician.
 Those could be signs of a milk-protein allergy.
-If your baby is fussy when you're feeding him, spits up a lot, or has symptoms of reflux (arching his back, fussiness after eating, spitting up with most feedings), those may also be signs you need to change your formula.
+If your baby is fussy when you're feeding them, spits up a lot, or has symptoms of reflux (arching their back, fussiness after eating, spitting up with most feedings), those may also be signs you need to change your formula.

 How should you switch formulas?

 If the symptoms are serious, like blood or mucous in your baby's stool, you would switch cold turkey.
 If it's a rash or your baby's spitting up or cranky, you can do it gradually.
 Your child's doctor will help you figure out a plan.